 Why These Case Studies Matter

-- Clean water where it’s most needed
+- Clean water where it’s needed most

-- Reduced dependency on diesel and electricity
+- Less reliance on diesel and grid electricity

 Partner with AMPAC USA for Proven Solutions

-- Custom flow capacities from 2,500 to 15,000 GPD
+- Custom capacities from 2,500 to 15,000 GPD

 - Integrated solar arrays

-- Pre- and post-treatment systems
+- Pre and post-treatment systems

-- Rugged design for harsh conditions
+- Tough designs for extreme conditions

 - 24/7 after-sales support